 If my husband babymother (child he had iutside our marriage) is always talking bad about me in emails to my husband (for ex: she would call me b*tches and etc when all he would do is ask her how son doing or address an issue that son told us about her and her boyfriend hitting him (only 3 years...
 Read more »

 I don't actually see a question here just a statement.
 I would recommend you document everything and keep your cool but document everything the best way you can and if they break the law or threaten you, you can contact law enforcement.
-If you have a question regarding custody rights, etc, then you...Read more »
+If you have a question regarding custody rights, etc,...Read more »

 I posted a bad review on Zillow about a property manager.
 I listed my facts about why I thing she is not someone I would recommend.
 Everything I mentioned was true.
 My username was some randomly generated username as well.
 But I received an email from her saying I have 24 hours to take it down...
 Read more »

 You can find a quick summary of Virginia defamation law at https://www.virginiadefamationlawyer.com/2013/02/defamation-of-character-libel-and-slander-law-in-virginia.html.
 You'll see that falsity is a required element of any defamation claim.
-This means that if, as you say, everything you wrote was...Read more »
+This means that if, as you say, everything you...Read more »

 Generally...no.
 If you did absolutely nothing else to "re-publish" the statement, then there's almost no possible way that the plaintiff can allege you engaged in any wrongdoing.
-It would only be wrong if you know that information posted is wrong, and defamatory (impugns on the reputation of...Read more »
+It would only be wrong if you know that information posted is wrong, and defamatory (impugns on the...Read more »

 I know Va is an at will state, but I was just fired without warning based on false information about me provided by our executive director to our CEO.
 Nothing was done by either to determine the truthfulness of the information-nor was I even asked about the situation.
 I was just called in the phone...
 Read more »

 My fiance's ex has been stalking me on social media and harassing us both by sending him everything I've ever posted in a support group that was supposed to be private and helpful for me as a stepmom to their daughter.
-I have her number blocked on my phone but she's still attacking me through him,...
+I have her number blocked on my phone but she's still attacking...
 Read more »

 Two days after I received the car, the car dealership filed criminal complaint I stole the car.
 Two months later they did a supplement complaint I stole the car all while I was making my payments twice a month and i never received any demand.
 The criminal charge was dismissed.
 Can I sue?